TopOTheHourBot/TopOTheHourBot/README.md

 ### Are my messages kept somewhere?

 TopOTheHourBot runs almost entirely on ephemeral memory.
-Content such as messages, usernames, etc. are kept for nanoseconds at a time.
+Content such as messages, usernames, etc. are kept for microseconds at a time.
 Currently, Hasan's total roleplay score is the only piece of data kept between login sessions.

 To HasanHub, TopOTheHourBot simply tells it each average rating, the time at which they were calculated, and [an ID](https://en.wikipedia.org/wiki/Universally_unique_identifier) that signifies what streaming session they're a part of.